 - July-August 2025 The Council appointed Jim Holm as provisional interim pastor for while a search took place for an interim pastor.

-- In August, Ron Herms was been affirmed by the church to be our Interim Lead Pastor, starting September 1, 2025 for a year
+- In August 2025, Ron Herms was affirmed by the church to be our Interim Lead Pastor, starting September 1, 2025 for a year

 About Ron Herms